RocketCommunicationsInc/Front-End-Developer-Take-Home-Challenge/README.md

 # Angular-Developer-Take-Home-Challenge

+To save space, I have not uploaded the node_modules.
+To run the angular project, please install the node_module using npm i.

 As the next step in the interview process, we’d like you to complete a take home challenge.

 **The Project**